Bronchopulmonary Dysplasia (BPD) in Premature Babies

 If it looks like your baby may be born early, your healthcare provider may give you a shot (injection) of medicine called betamethasone.
 This corticosteroid medicine can help your baby’s lungs mature before they are born.

-Key points about chronic lung disease in premature babies
+Key points about bronchopulmonary dysplasia in premature babies

 - Chronic lung disease is a general term for long-term breathing problems in premature babies.

-- This condition happens when a breathing machine or oxygen injures your premature baby’s lungs.
+- This condition happens when a breathing machine or oxygen injure the very vulnerable premature lungs.
+The development of these lungs was stalled because of preterm delivery.

-- Symptoms include having trouble breathing and needing oxygen after a premature baby reaches an adjusted age of 36 weeks' gestation.
+- Symptoms include having trouble breathing and needing oxygen.

 - Treatment may include extra oxygen, a breathing machine, and surfactant replacement.